-Last week, the world didn’t so much lose an island, as gain a phantom island.
-To map-lovers, the former is a regrettable but increasingly common occurrence , what with rising sea levels and all.
-The latter, on the contrary, is an exciting event, all the more since it was presumed extinct.
-We assumed that scientific rigour and satellite imagery had shone a bright enough light on the shadow of cartographic doubt, in which phantom islands thrive.
+In 2012, the world lost an island, and gained a phantom island.
+Losing islands is a regrettable, but increasingly common occurrence , what with rising sea levels and all.
+Gaining a phantom island, on the other hand, is an exciting event - especially since that particular category was considered extinct.
+Map-lovers were under the assumption that scientific rigour and satellite technology had illuminated the shadows out of the cartographic twilight in which phantom islands thrive.
 The Age of Un-Discovery had been closed for good, we thought.
 We thought wrong.

 A phantom island can be defined as ‘An island once believed to exist, and accordingly depicted on maps, but of which the existence was later disproved, and its cartographic representation removed’.
 These fallacies started infesting maps by the dozen during the Age of Discovery, when explorers sailing for regions unknown mistook their fevered ambitions, or a random fog bank, for islands that weren’t there .